Below please find answers to some of the most frequently asked questions about the Working Worldwide Program.

 This fee includes:

 There are some additional expenses participants should plan to cover prior to receiving their first paycheck, following their first month of employment.
-There is also a slight variation in which of the post-arrival expenses are reimbursed by partners schools, and a range of how much participants spend on household and daily expenses.
+There is also a slight variation in which (if any) of the post-arrival expenses are reimbursed by a participant's placement institution, and a range of how much participants spend on household and daily expenses.

 Apart from the program fee, participants should be prepared to cover the following expenses prior to departure:

-Program participants are provided all necessary materials required to apply for their entry visas as well as instruction on the application during the program training and they themselves work with the Program Coordinator to apply for their visas.
+Program participants are provided all necessary materials required to apply for their entry visas as well as instruction on the application during the program training and they themselves work with the Program Coordinator to apply for their visas or residence permits.
 Program participants are then responsible for arranging their own travel to the specified location once a visa has been secured.
+For Kosovo, participants will not apply for a residence permit until arriving in Kosovo.

-*Future placements at KRCT are expected to have similar terms, though a placement is not yet finalized.
+*Future China placements are expected to have similar terms.

-Program participants who teach for a year at a partner institution are provided a stipend (approximately $160) for travel during the interim Spring Festival break between semesters (mid-January to mid-February) and teachers are often allowed to travel during national holidays in October and May.
+Program participants placed in China who teach for a year at a partner institution are provided a stipend (approximately $160) for travel during the interim Spring Festival break between semesters (mid-January to mid-February).
+Teachers are also often allowed to travel during national holidays in October and May.

 While crime rates in China are very low, and most foreigners report feeling physically very safe, depending on your location it is not uncommon for foreigners to be the target of pickpockets and other petty criminals when out in public (especially at tourists sites and markets).
 While some program participants live within the grounds of their host institutions, which are enclosed and guarded, or in dormitories or apartments that have additional guards, others are provided apartments outside of the school grounds.
 Much care is taken on behalf of the Foreign Affairs Offices of partner institutions to protect the safety of foreign teachers.